Quilling is an expensive hobby and it can be hard to find affordable fabric for quilting that you like.

 P.S. there is also a video version of this post if you prefer!

-Ebay is probably where I buy the majority of my fabric.
-Most of it from private sellers – either folk destashing themselves or selling things from a house clearance.
+EBay is one of the best online fabric stores and it is where I buy the majority of my fabric.
+Most of it is from private sellers – either folk destashing themselves or selling things from a house clearance.

-I have bought everything from unfinished patchwork to multiple metres (yards if you are in the US) of cotton fabric, fabric strips, denim remnants and smaller lucky dip scrap bags too.
+I have bought everything from unfinished patchwork to multiple meters (yards if you are in the US) of cotton fabric, fabric strips, denim remnants, and smaller lucky dip scrap bags too.

-- Pick a search term dependening on what I am looking for that day.
-These are my favourites:
+- Pick a search term depending on what I am looking for that day.
+These are my favorites:

 - Fabric Remnants

 - Fabric Offcuts

 - Fabric Scraps

 - Bolt Ends